istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 EOF
 {{< /text >}}

-Re-run the request from `sleep.legacy`, we should see a success return code again (200), confirming service-level policy overrules the namespace-level policy.
+Re-run the request from `sleep.legacy`, we should see a success return code again (200), confirming service-specific policy overrules the namespace-wide policy.

 {{< text bash >}}
 $ kubectl exec $(kubectl get pod -l app=sleep -n legacy -o jsonpath={.items..metadata.name}) -c sleep -n legacy -- curl http://httpbin.foo:8000/ip -s -o /dev/null -w "%{http_code}\n"
 200
 {{< /text >}}

+### Cleanup

+Remove policies and destination rules created in this session:

+{{< text bash >}}
+$ kubectl delete policy default overwrite-example -n foo
+$ kubectl delete policy httpbin -n bar
+$ kubectl delete destinationrules default overwrite-example -n foo
+$ kubectl delete destinationrules httpbin -n bar
+{{< /text >}}

-## Setup end-user authentication
+## End-user authentication

 You will need a valid JWT (corresponding to the JWKS endpoint you want to use for the demo).
 Please follow the instructions [here]({{< github_tree >}}/security/tools/jwt) to create one.
 You can also use your own JWT/JWKS endpoint for the demo.
 Once you have that, export to some environment variables.